New York Times — one of the 14 “shows to see in the U.S. this spring”

 Cy is on the verge of revolutionizing communication!
 His brilliant invention instantly translates spoken English into American Sign Language (ASL), and vice versa.
 But his breakthrough means nothing if he cannot connect with the one person he longs for — Roxy, a whip-smart coder, and an integral part of turning their tech dream into reality.
 As they work side by side, Cy finds himself falling in love, only to watch his best friend, Chris, sweep Roxy off her feet.
 A modern-day ‘Cyrano’ tale, Elephant Shoes asks: Can love transcend language or will it forever be lost in translation?

-With a soaring contemporary score and an immersive blend of spoken English, ASL, and groundbreaking stage technology, this World Premiere co-production between Two River Theater and Deaf West Theatre will ignite your senses and change the way you experience musical theatre.
+With a soaring contemporary score and an immersive blend of spoken English, ASL, and groundbreaking stage technology fully accessible in both languages, this World Premiere co-production between Two River Theater and Deaf West Theatre will ignite your senses and change the way you experience musical theatre.

 Ivan Menchell